mushishi78/consequence/README.md

 Something[[1, 3, 5]] >> ->(v) { v[4] } # Consequence::Nothing[nil]
 ```

-A `Nothing` monad is also a subclass of the `NullMonad` so all successive chained procs are ignored.
+A `Nothing` monad is also a subclass of the `NullMonad` so all successive chained operations are ignored.
 This prevents `MissingMethod` errors from trying to call a method on a `nil`.

 A `Nothing` responds positively to the `#nil?` method: